andrew-johnson-4/rdxl_scaffolding/README.md

 ```

 This UI scaffolding is meant to abstract over many possible display logics.
 Whether it be a site redesign,
-or an entirely separate platform, rdxl! is meant to provide only a thin logical abstraction rather than an
+or an entirely separate platform, Rdxl is meant to provide only a thin logical abstraction rather than an
 opinionated UI framework.
 The concept of "Minimal Common Abstraction" will be the unifying design concept
 herewithin.